Can You Eat Pesto On The Atkins Diet?

 Atkins 20®

-This is what Atkins describes as the "induction phase," where dieters are allowed 20g of carbohydrates per day, 15g of which should come from low-carb "foundation vegetables" such as cucumber, spinach, and cauliflower.
+Atkins describes this as the "induction phase," where dieters are allowed 20g of carbohydrates per day, 15g of which should come from low-carb "foundation vegetables" such as cucumber, spinach, and cauliflower.

 Atkins 40®